Women’s health

 Did you know it’s common for professional athletes to prehab joints and muscles before surgery?
 We believe this should be available to all people.
 Physical therapy before surgery, known as prehabilitation or prehab, helps set you up for a quicker and easier recovery from surgery.

-We are experienced in collaborating with your care team to physical therapy before and after surgeries like: endometriosis laprascopy, cesarean section, mastectomy, hysterectomy, hip replacement, shoulder replacement, knee replacement, vaginal reconstruction and labral tears.
+We are experienced in collaborating with your care team to physical therapy before and after surgeries like: endometriosis laparoscopy, cesarean section, mastectomy, hysterectomy, hip replacement, shoulder replacement, knee replacement, vaginal reconstruction, and labral tears.

 • Endometriosis